espocrm/documentation/docs/extensions/export-import/compare.md

 # Compare changes

-The export feature is available in [Export Import](https://github.com/espocrm/ext-export-import/releases) extension.
+The export feature is available in the [Export Import](https://github.com/espocrm/ext-export-import/releases) extension.

 ## Usage